zhai23/LightningLauncher/README.md

 3. *(Recommended)* Set up a shortcut option in `Settings -> Shortcut Settings`

 # Features
-### 🌐 **Websites in the Launcher**
-- Enter edit mode and then select "Add Website" on the bottom right
-- You will be prompted to install [Lightning Browser](https://github.com/threethan/LightningBrowser), which allows websites to continue playing audio in the background
-- Websites will be automatically given labels and high-res icons, but both can be customized as you wish

 ### 🎨 **Simple but Powerful Interface**
 - Flexible UI with a focus on ease-of-use
 - Manually hide, rename, or replace the icon of any app
-- High res banner images and icons for most VR apps, thanks to [Ellie](https://github.com/basti564/LauncherIcons) and [Veticia](https://github.com/Veticia/binaries)
+- Constantly updated HD banner images, icons, and labels for all Quest apps, from [MetaMetadata](https://github.com/threethan/MetaMetadata)
+- Change apps to display as icons or banners - individually, or by type.
 - Change the size or spacing of apps to show more apps at once
 - Choose from 10 preset styles, or import your own custom wallpaper

+### 🌐 **Websites in the Launcher**
+- Enter edit mode and then select "Add Website" on the bottom right
+- By default, you will be prompted to install [Lightning Browser](https://github.com/threethan/LightningBrowser), which allows websites to look and feel like native apps, and gives cursor support to TVs
+- You can also set website to open in the Meta Quest Browser or default browser on supported systems
+- Websites will be automatically given labels and high-res icons; both can be customized as you wish

 ### 📦 **App Groups**
 - Automatic grouping of apps by platform
 - Customizable default groups for VR Apps _(Quest)_, 2D Apps, TV apps _(AndroidTV)_, and Websites
 - Easily sort apps into up to 20 custom groups
+- View a single group with a tap, or hold to view multiple at once
+- Use the special `Hidden` group to hide apps from the main screen

-### ⭐ **Starred Apps & Groups**
+### ⭐ **Star Apps**
-- Apps and groups you've starred will be moved to the front of the list for easier access
+- Apps you've starred will be moved to the front of the list for easier access
-- If you chose to hide the top bar and not use groups, starring your favorite apps is a good alternative!
+- Prioritizes your favorite apps even when searching or viewing multiple groups

 ### 🔍 **Search**
-- Press the search icon next to the settings icon to start searching all apps
+- Press the search icon next to quickly search all apps
 - Press enter on the keyboard to instantly open the first result

+### 🪟 **Improved Multitasking** _(Quest)_
+- Open 2D apps in windows at a customizable size
+- Open apps & websites next to the launcher window, or replacing it

+### 🕑 **View Playtime** _(Quest)_
+- Enable usage data access to see your time played in VR apps *(optional)*
+- Playtime will be shown when hovering over an app banner

 ### 🔗 **Shortcuts** _(Quest)_
-- Open `Settings -> Shortcut Settings` to set up shortcuts
+- Configure in `Settings -> Shortcut Settings` to open Lightning Launcher when you hover certain icons on the dock
-- You can set Lightning Launcher to open from the app Library, Explore, People, and/or Facebook icons
+- You can also add Lightning Launcher directly to the dock on most Quest versions

-- Open an app, minimize the window, then use the same shortcut to resume where you left off
-- Use multiple shortcuts to open multiple windows of Lightning Launcher at once
+### 🏅 **Quest Game Tuner integration** _(Quest)_
+- If you have Quest Game Tuner installed, you can tune games straight from the launcher
+- If you also have playtime tracking on, you can view detailed playtime charts

 ## Relevant Projects
 [Quest Game Tuner](https://github.com/threethan/Quest-Game-Tuner) provides access to graphics settings and more on Meta Quest, integrates with LL. *(Paid)*